livegnik/2way-poc-design/00-scope/03-definitions-and-terminology.md

 Constraints:

 - app_id determines the per-app table set in storage.
-- app_slug identifies the app in configuration and higher level interfaces.
+- app_slug identifies the app in configuration and higher-level interfaces.

 This file does not define allocation rules for app_id.